bigbrozer/awesomeness/docs/lists/networking.md

 * * *

+## Datacenter Infrastructure Management

+- [netbox](https://github.com/netbox-community/netbox) — A solution for modeling and documenting modern networks by combining the traditional disciplines of IPAM and DCIM with powerful APIs and extensions.

 ## Distributions

 - [opnsense](https://opnsense.org/) — An open source, easy-to-use and easy-to-build FreeBSD based firewall and routing platform.